Wildcats vs. Wildcats: Second Round Betting Trends, Record ATS, Home/Road Splits

 Kentucky vs. Kansas State: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 6 seed from the East Region bracket, the Kentucky Wildcats (22-11), face the No. 3 seed Kansas State Wildcats (24-9) on Sunday with a spot in the Sweet 16 of the NCAA Tournament on the line.
-Kentucky has been installed as a 2.5-point favorite to win this second round matchup, which starts at 2:40 PM on CBS.
-The matchup has an over/under of 144.5.
+The No. 6 seed Kentucky Wildcats (22-11) and the No. 3 seed Kansas State Wildcats (24-9) meet in the NCAA Tournament with a place in the Sweet 16 of the East Region bracket up for grabs on Sunday at Greensboro Coliseum, beginning at 2:40 PM.
+Kentucky is a 2.5-point favorite in the Round of 32 matchup, which airs on CBS.
+The point total in the matchup is set at 143.5.

 Kentucky vs. Kansas State Odds & Info